 When deciding which format to choose, consider both your background and the job you’re applying for.
 For example, you may have a rich, consistent professional background typically represented in a chronological format.
 However, the job you’re applying for might place heavier value on your proven skills and abilities, in which case you might choose a combination format to highlight what’s important to the employer.
-For clues on which the employer values most, pay attention to requirements listed in the job description.
+For clues on which the employer values most, pay attention to the requirements listed in the job description.

 You should use a chronological resume if:

-- You have several years of experience in one career path
+- You have several years of experience in one career path.

-- You have worked for several employers or clients in one industry
+- You have worked for several employers or clients in one industry.

-- You have minimal or no gaps between jobs
+- You have minimal or no gaps between jobs.